Handling 30 Most Common Sales Objections and Their Rebuttals

 And that’s why this objection would arise.

-Or, this could also be a way for them to delay making a decision or to avoid saying no directly.
+This could also be a way for them to delay making a decision or to avoid saying no directly.

 How to handle this objection?